dspringuel-va/blog-posts/devops-handbook/Introduction.md

 request and delivering the value.

-In software development, the value stream looks resembles to something like a product owner captures the next most important business idea to be developed, transforms it into user stories, which are then picked up by developers, implemented, integrated, and delivered to the rest of the system in production.
+In software development, the value stream looks resembles to something like the following: a product owner captures the next most important business idea to be developed, transforms it into user stories, which are then picked up by developers, implemented, integrated, and delivered to the rest of the system in production.

-DevOps practices focus on the deployment lead time, which is the time from when the developers check in their code to when it is delivered in production.
+DevOps practices focus on the deployment lead time, which is the time from when the developers check in their code in the version control system to when it is delivered in production.
 The handbook authors define an ideal deployment lead time in the order of minutes.